Lymah123/100-days-of-code/daily-journal.md

 - I added a complete password reset flow with email verification
 - I added email verification for document actions
 - Implemented secure API endpoints for all operations

+Day 26: 20/12/24

+- I did some fine-tuning on the app dashboard
+- I started with the testing
+- Spent a couple of hours on debugging